equinusocio/native-elements/README.md

 ## Installation

-To enable your HTML superpowers, import the main, bundled css file in your project:
+To enable your HTML superpowers, import the main, bundled CSS file in your project:

 ### With a bundler